Knee arthrodesis is surgery to fuse the thigh bone to the lower leg bone at the knee. The knee will no longer be able to bend after this surgery.

 This surgery is done to ease pain and improve function in people who have not been helped by other methods.
 It may also be done after a failed knee replacement or in people with damage from joint infections.

 Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

 - Excess bleeding

 - Problems from anesthesia, such as wheezing or sore throat

 - Blood clots

-- The thigh and shin bones do not join together as expected
+- The thigh and shin bones do not fuse as they should

 What to Expect